koen-seeuws/the-code-kitchen/README.md

 Cooks can set timers for which they will later on receive an event when the timers elapses.
 Cooks can also communicate with each other by sending messages.

-The kitchens are rated by how complete the order is (no lissing items?), how well they followed all the required steps for a recipe and whether they delivered the dished in time.
+The kitchens are rated by how complete the order is (no missing items?), how well they followed all the required steps for a recipe and whether they delivered the dished in time.

+## Folder/Solution structure
+* TheCodeKitchen: Contains all the server side code
+    * TheCodeKitchen.Infrastructure.Orleans.Silo: The project that needs to be built to run the Orleans Cluster.
+    * TheCodeKitchen.Presentation.CookAPI: The API with which the Cooks communicate.
+    * TheCodeKitchen.Presentation.ManagementAPI: An API that can be used to manage games.
+    * TheCodeKitchen.Presentation.ManagementUI: A Blazor server application to manage games and show the gameplay.
+* TheCodeKitchen.Azure: Contains resource templates for Azure, some screenshots and a backup of the CookBook (recipes) & Pantry (ingredients) Blobs.
+* TheCodeKitchen.Cook: Contains my own solution for the game (based on TheCodeKitchen.CookTemplate).
+* TheCodeKitchen.CookTemplate: Contains a .NET solution which can be provided to the players.
+Also available as a public repository here: https://github.com/koen-seeuws/the-code-kitchen-cook-template.